wdzhao123/FBNet/README.md

 链接：https://pan.baidu.com/s/1SVIBodi2pNdJ0PunvICshw 提取码：gvpd
 # Parameters
-parameters on four datasets
+Network parameters that are trained on four datasets

 链接：https://pan.baidu.com/s/1lc39WXxdAZ_27nJ43EAneg 提取码：diri
 # Test
-Dataset LFS use code

-Datasets DOTA,FS23,HRSC2016 use code1
+If you test our network on dataset LFS, please use code for LFS

+If you test our network on dataset DOTA,FS23,HRSC2016, please use code for DOTA,FS23,HRSC2016

 run test.py to test category accuracy or single image

+If our paper can bring you some help, please cite it: